storacha/specs/w3-aggregation.md

 }
 ```

-Once this invocation is executed, a receipt is generated with the result of the operation.
+Once this invocation is executed, a receipt is generated with the status of the task updated.
 Accepted aggregate receipt will provide aggregate status info:

 ```json
 {